Salma-Muhammad-Elnady/-Diabetes-project-/README.md

 | 0  | 0.83 | 0.76 | 0.79 | 191 |
 | 1  | 0.78 | 0.85 | 0.81 | 191 |

+### Performance Metrics for Model Classification

+The table below displays the precision, recall, F1-score, and support for each class in the model's classification performance.
+These metrics help to evaluate the effectiveness and accuracy of the model in predicting each class.